BooBSD/Tsetlin.jl/README.md

 ------------

   - Single-thread or multi-thread learning and inference.
-  - Blazingly fast batch inference is achieved through the utilization of bitwise instructions, SIMD/AVX instructions, and specialized batch processing techniques.
+  - Blazingly fast batch inference is achieved through the utilization of bitwise instructions, SIMD instructions, and specialized batch processing techniques.
   - Compacting/shrinking TM models to save memory and increase inference speed.
   - Combining models with various clauses trained using different hyperparameters into a single model is an approach aimed at achieving higher accuracy using two algorithms: merge and join.
   - Binomial combinatorial merging of trained models to achieve the best accuracy.
 It is a useful approach for increasing accuracy on augmented datasets or for k-fold cross-validation without risking overfitting on the test dataset.